 Reflectivity profiles from the Cloud Profiling Radar (CPR) onboard the polar-orbiting CloudSat satellite (Stephens et al., 2002, 2008; Tanelli et al., 2008) are used.
-The CPR is a nadir-pointing radar operating with a frequency of 94 GHz (\sim 3 mm, W-band).
+The CPR is a nadir-pointing radar operating with a frequency of 94 GHz ( $\sim$ 3 mm, Wband).
 It provides cloud information with a vertical resolution of 485 m (oversampled to produce an effective resolution of 240 m) between the surface and 30 km altitude.
 The horizontal resolution is about 1.7 km in along-track direction (resulting from a pulse integration period of 0.16 s), and 1.4 km in cross-track direction.
 In the present study, we use CloudSat reflectivity data provided by the raDAR/liDAR (DARDAR) project (Delanoë and Hogan, 2010, see below), which is interpolated to a grid with 1.1 km horizontal and 60 m vertical resolution.
-The sensitivity-minimum detectable signal of the CPR ranges from is -30to 50 dBZ.
-Absorption by gases, liquid water and precipitating particles mainly by liquid water results in a two-way attenuation of the radar signal, which can amount to more than $10\,\mathrm{dBZ\,km^{-1}}$ with high liquid water contents and even below the melting layer and even lead to a full attenuation of the radar signal in strongly precipitating systems (Mace et al., 2007; Marchand et al., 2008).
-Reflectivity values between about $-30 \,\mathrm{dBZ}$ and $-15 \,\mathrm{dBZ}$ typically represent non-precipitating clouds, values between -15 dBZ and 0 dBZ drizzle or light rain, and values greater than 0 dBZ rain with increasing intensity (Stephens and Haynes, 2007; Haynes et al., 2009).
-According to Haynes et al. (2009), unattenuated near-surface reflectivity values of more than $0 \, dBZ \, (-5 \, dBZ)$ are almost certainly associated with significant surface rain (snow) rates of at least $0.03 \, \text{mm h}^{-1}$.
+The minimum detectable signal of the CPR is -30 dBZ.
+Absorption mainly by liquid water results in a two-way attenuation of the radar signal, which can amount to more than 10 dBZ km-1 below the melting layer and even lead to a full attenuation of the radar signal in strongly precipitating systems (Mace et al., 2007; Marchand et al., 2008).
+Reflectivity values between about $-30 \, \text{dBZ}$ and $-15 \, \text{dBZ}$ typically represent non-precipitating clouds, values between $-15 \, dBZ$ and $0 \, dBZ$ drizzle or light rain, and values greater than $0 \, dBZ$ rain with increasing intensity (Stephens and Haynes, 2007; Haynes et al., 2009).
+According to Haynes et al. (2009), unattenuated near-surface reflectivity values of more than $0 \, dBZ \, (-5 \, dBZ)$ are almost certainly associated with significant surface rain (snow) rates of at least $0.03 \, \text{mm h}^{-1}$ .
 Radar signals likely contaminated by surface or clear air clutter are filtered out in the present analysis with the CloudSat cloud mask from the 2B-GEOPROF product (Marchand et al., 2008).
 The effect of surface clutter is most pronounced below 1.2 km height (Marchand et al., 2008), which reduces the ability to investigate the cloud structure at the height of the WCB inflow.